AnTulcha/Celbridge/Docs/CelbridgeWebUtils.md

-# Celbridge Web Utils
+# Monaco Editor

-This notes covers some of the rabbit holes I had to go down to get the Monaco text editor to work in Celbridge, via an embedded Blazor Webassembly App.
+This notes covers some of the rabbit holes I had to go down to get the Monaco code editor to work in Celbridge.
+I initially go this to work via an embedded Blazor Webassembly App using Blazor Monaco, then
+I simplified it to just use the Monaca javascript library directly.

 ## Blazor Monaco